 PROPONENTS MIGHT ARGUE that inexpensive on-street parking encourages additional driving, with the related environmental costs and economic costs of lost productivity caused by congestion.
 They may also argue that efficiencies can be gained by promoting greater parking turnover, affording more motorists throughout the day the chance to park at high-demand destinations (albeit for shorter periods), as seen in evaluations of the Park Slope and Greenwich Village pilots.
 They could also argue that there are safety benefits from reducing the number of drivers circling for parking.
 Finally, proponents may argue that raising the cost of on-street parking would mean that drivers pay a higher share of the social costs of their choice to drive.
 OPPONENTS MIGHT ARGUE that drivers will change their shopping habits, preferring shopping venues that provide free or less expensive parking, such as large supermarkets, big box retailers, and department stores.
-Although some of the venues are in the city, others are in suburban shopping malls, decreasing sales (and sales tax revenues) at small neighborhood retailers and promoting even more driving.
+Although some of the venues are in the city, others are in suburban shopping malls, decreasing sales (and sales tax revenue) at small neighborhood retailers and promoting even more driving.
 Finally, opponents may argue that drivers are already paying their share of the cost of the choice to drive through tolls, car registration fees, and fuel taxes.

-Impose Development Impact Fees On Construction Projects
+OPTION: Impose Development Impact Fees On Construction Projects

-Revenue: \$35 million to \$70 million annually
+Revenue: \$24 million to \$59 million annually

 In recent years, the city has increasingly looked to extract benefits from real estate developers for a variety of public purposes, ranging from transportation improvements, to local hiring and living wage pledges, to affordable housing and open space.
-Currently, the city negotiates with each developer on a case by case basis, resulting in a variety of approaches, including a district improvement fund as part of the Hudson Yards rezoning, community benefit agreements as part of the Atlantic Yards redevelopment and Columbia University's expansion in Upper Manhattan, and an ad hoc \$19 million exaction from the owners of Chelsea Market as part of the approval of their planned expansion.
+Currently, the city negotiates with each developer on a case by case basis, resulting in a variety of approaches, including a district improvement fund as part of the Hudson Yards rezoning, community benefit agreements as part of the Atlantic Yards redevelopment and Columbia University's expansion in Upper Manhattan, and a \$210 million commitment for transportation improvements from the developer of One Vanderbilt in exchange for rezoning the site for additional density.

 Under this option, the city would introduce development fees that would impose a standard fee schedule on all projects to mitigate their impacts on city services and infrastructure.
 Development fees in other cities are usually limited to specific types of development or to specific geographic areas.
-Based on the Department of City Planning's PLUTO database, from 2000 through 2012, developers constructed an average of 9.7 million square feet a year of new buildings in Manhattan south of 96th Street.
-The new development was split roughly in half between commercial and residential projects.
-Some of those buildings include affordable housing, community facilities, and other uses that would likely be exempt from the fee.
+Based on the Department of City Planning's PLUTO database, from 2000 through 2013, developers constructed an average of 8.2 million square feet a year of new buildings in Manhattan south of 96th Street, of which about 59 percent was residential and the remainder commercial.
+Some of those buildings include affordable housing, community facilities, and other uses that would presumably be exempt from the fee.
 Imposing additional costs might also prevent some marginally feasible projects from going forward.
 Recognizing these issues, IBO has assumed that 80 percent of the projects would have been required to pay a development fee and that 90 percent of those projects would have gone forward despite the imposition of the fee.
-If the city imposed a fee of \$10 per square foot, it would have raised an average of about \$70 million a year.
-If it imposed the same fee only on commercial developments, revenues would have averaged \$35 million a year.
+If the city imposed a fee of \$10 per square foot, it would have raised an average of about \$59 million a year.
+If it imposed the same fee only on commercial developments, revenue would have averaged \$24 million a year.
 This revenue would be offset in part by the cost to administer the fee and to track its use.
 Depending upon how the impact fees are structured, state approval may be needed.